Skip to Main Content

 Info Icon

-The United℠ Business Card has a lot going for it, offering up far more perks that will appeal to a wider business audience.
-Standout features that top Alaska’s business card include a free employee cards and a broader rewards program.
+• The United℠ Business Card has a lot going for it, offering more perks that will appeal to a wider business audience.
+Standout features that top Alaska’s business card include free employee cards and a broader rewards program.

 Compared to Alaska’s 3X miles on purchases made with the airline, the United Business card only earns 2X miles on purchases at United.
-But small-business owners have plenty of chances to earn even more bonus rewards.
 United’s MileagePlus miles are worth 0.9 cents according to Bankrate's latest valuations.
-With the right transfer partner, United’s sign-up bonus (75,000 bonus miles after spending $5,000 in the first three months of account opening) would come in at $675.

-The United Business card also earns 2X miles in a number of other areas, including gas, restaurants, office supply stores, transit and commuting.
-Businesses with expenses in these areas can quickly rack up more miles per dollar spent than they would focusing only on airline purchases.
+But the United Business card also earns 2X miles in other common spending areas, including gas, restaurants, office supply stores, transit and commuting.
+Businesses with expenses in these areas can quickly rack up more miles per dollar spent than they would with a card that earns largely on airline purchases.

-United also offers a chance to earn a travel credit each year, an anniversary bonus if you own a personal Chase United card, 25 percent off United inflight purchases and priority boarding.
-With Alaska, you won’t get priority boarding until you hit elite status.
+Additional United perks include a chance to earn a travel credit each year, an anniversary bonus if you own a personal Chase United card, 25 percent off United inflight purchases and priority boarding.

-Best cards to pair Alaska Airlines Visa Business Credit Card with
+Best cards to pair with the Alaska Airlines Visa Business Credit Card

-Since the Alaska Airlines Visa Business Card is an airline credit card, it will pair nicely with a cobranded hotel credit card.
-This has the potential to give travelers access to both airline and hotel perks that can’t be found with traditional credit cards.
+Since the Alaska Airlines Visa Business Card is an airline credit card, it could pair nicely with a co-branded hotel credit card.
+With access to both airline and hotel perks, you can make the most of exclusive perks that you won’t find on non-branded cards.

 For businesses with significant airfare expenses that travel with Alaska Airlines often, this card may be worth it.
-The annual fee is reasonable, and the companion fare is generous.
-Still, a general travel credit card for businesses may offer a better value if it comes with a larger rewards program and free employee cards.
+The annual fee is reasonable, the perks are solid and the companion fare is generous, especially since you can potentially earn one at a special price each anniversary year.
+Still, a general business travel credit card may offer better value if you don't have easy access to Alaska Airlines flights or your business simply doesn't travel often.

 *The information about the Alaska Airlines Visa® Business credit, British Airways Visa Signature Card and Marriott Bonvoy Boundless® Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.